About Kiran

 The Myth

-Artwork by Ahkahna
+Artwork by Hexmutt

-So who is Kiran anyways?
+So who is Kira anyways?

 My involvment with the furry fandom goes way, way back.
 Back, roughly, to 1994.
 Even before then, though, I was a consummate geek.
 I watched Star Wars and Star Trek (both ToS reruns TNG original releases, later both DS9 and VOY).
 I loved staying up late to secretly watch MST3K.
 I loved The X-Files.
 I read voraciously, too - I was going through a book a week at one point.
 Arthur C. Clarke, Dale Brown, Tom Clancy, Isaac Asimov, J.R.R.
 Tolkein.